 Jing An Kerry Centre

 Jing An Shangri-LaShanghai, China Kerry Properties Wong & Ouyang, Associate Architect; Benoy, Retail Consultant; Hirsch/Bedner, Interior Designer (Hotel) Mixed-Use, Office, Retail 3.8 million ft2 / 360,000 m2

-The Jing An Kerry Centre will be a new signature landmark for the dynamic Jing An district.
-The multi-use complex will feature two towers, podium retail, a hotel with 508 rooms, an event center, and office amenities on a site adjacent to the Kerry Centre.
-Establishing its presence on the Nanjing Xi Lu, the development will integrate itself within the rich urban context of the city in a design which embraces the energy of Shanghai.
+The Jing An Mixed-Use Development is a new signature landmark for the dynamic Jing An district.
+The multi-use complex features two towers, podium retail, a hotel with 508 rooms, an event center, and office amenities on a site adjacent to the Kerry Centre.
+Establishing its presence on the Nanjing Xi Lu, the development integrates itself within the rich urban context of the city in a design which embraces the energy of Shanghai.

 The site plan for the development employs an architectural language embodying the spatial and visual qualities of the city street experience.
 Open air walkways lined with shops and a glazed galleria utilize contrasting spaces of intimacy and grandeur to evoke a sense of continuity with the surrounding Shanghai pedestrian scale.
 Landscaping creates a range of gardens echoing the signature character of the complex.

 The vertical massing of the podium and towers reflects the same visual diversity developed in the site plan.
 Layering and stacking of building masses creates a distinct design vocabulary establishing a direct dialogue with the surrounding skyline.
 The buildings have been carefully developed to create balanced contrasts between dynamic and restful formal relationships resulting in a kinetic yet harmonious sculptural assemblage.
 Slender proportions and apparently floating forms give an elegant impression of the whole reinforcing the richness of the visual and spatial experience of circulating throughout the site.

 An additional level of character and visual interest for the complex is created by use of a variety of glass, metal, and stone cladding finishes.
 These materials are applied in combination with a family of architectural grid patterns.
 The grids take the form of bold and subtle mullions, projecting lattices, and negative figures, themselves varying in scale and proportion.
-Grid façade elements will continue up the tower facades and project above the roof lines to form dramatic sculptural crowns illuminated as lanterns in the evening sky.
+Grid façade elements continue up the tower facades and project above the roof lines to form dramatic sculptural crowns illuminated as lanterns in the evening sky.